ProfessorPelican/text_report_converter/README.md

 </ul>

 ## Personal Note:
-I created this a while ago, before I really had a lot of experience with Pandas.
+I created this a while ago, before I had a lot of experience with Pandas.
 If I was to refactor this, I would consider whether I could replace some or all of these loops with a Pandas vectorized function.